All posts by CJ

 CJ's photo of Hanazono smoking area at Halftime.

 In the second half, the men from Koto-ku in Tokyo kept their foot on the pedal, snuffing out any chance the local team had of winning.
 Kintetsu are one of the oldest rugby clubs in Japan, founded in 1929.
-They have won three All-Japan National titles: 1966, 1967 & 1974 and eight Company Championships: 1953, 1956, 1957, 1961, 166, 1969, & 1074 (Wikipedia).
-It’s been a while since they’ve won any titles, so it’s important for them to get back in the Japan League One.
+They have won three All-Japan National titles: 1966, 1967 & 1974 and eight Company Championships: 1953, 1956, 1957, 1961, 1966, 1969, & 1074 (Wikipedia).
+It’s been a while since they’ve won any titles, so they need to get back into the Japan League One.
 An Australian coach, John Mulvihill, from Souths Rugby Club in Brisbane, was the last person to get them back into that top league, and he coached them for several years.
 Currently, two former players and Brisbanerugby favourite sons, Will Genia and Quade Cooper, are the present head-coaches.
 Genia told me he was quietly confident his team would pull through the play-offs at the end of May to regain their position in League One.
-However, the Shimizu Koto Blue Sharks were not going to make their job any easier by running away with the victory 29-19 this afternoon..
+However, the Shimizu Koto Blue Sharks were not going to make their job any easier by running away with the 29-19 victory this afternoon.

 Winners Are Grinners